-- Go on day trip to Cayo Blanco and spend your time snorkeling, swimming, and lounging in the middle of the Caribbean.
+- Go on a day trip to Cayo Blanco and spend your time snorkeling, swimming, and lounging in the middle of the Caribbean.

 - Go hiking at Topes de Collantes, a gigantic Nature Preserve just outside the city which can be accessed via a horse ride or 4X4 vehicles.
 Swim at the various waterfalls within the park.

 - Visit the valley of the sugar mills, also known as Valley de Los Ingenios.
-The farming grounds of almost 30,000 slaves during the 18th and 19th century, the valley is still used for sugar farming and makes for a pleasant day trip to learn about the history of the trade.
+The farming grounds of almost 30,000 slaves during the 18th and 19th centuries, the valley is still used for sugar farming and makes for a pleasant day trip to learn about the history of the trade.